vmware/load-balancer-and-ingress-services-for-kubernetes/docs/objects.md

 #### Service of type loadbalancer with preferred IP

-Kubernetes' service objects allow controllers/cloud providers to create services with user-specified IPs using the `loadBalancerIP` field.
+Till Kubernetes version 1.23, Kubernetes' service objects allow controllers/cloud providers to create services with user-specified IPs using the `loadBalancerIP` field.
 AKO supports the `loadBalancerIP` field usage where-in the corresponding Layer 4 virtualservice objects are created with the user provided IP.
 Example usage for this could look something like this:

 ```
 apiVersion: v1